bast/runtest/doc/index.rst

 runtest
 =======

-Numerically tolerant test library for scientific codes which produce numerical results in plain text.
+Numerically tolerant end-to-end test library for scientific codes.

 This documents the latest code on the ``master`` branch.
-The ``stable-1.x`` code is documented here: http://runtest.readthedocs.io/en/stable-1.x/.
+The ``release-1.3.z`` code is documented here: http://runtest.readthedocs.io/en/release-1.3.z/.

 .. toctree::